Facts

 Biography

-As a small child she wanted to learn the piano but changed her mind after her parents took her along to a concert at which Yehudi Menuhin played the Beethoven Violin Concerto.
-Bettina Sartorius, who has played the violin since she was nine, completed her studies with Aida Stucki at the Winterthur Conservatory, earning her concert diploma in 1992 and her solo diploma with distinction in 1994.
+As a small child she wanted to learn the piano, but she changed her mind when her parents took her to a concert at which Yehudi Menuhin played the Beethoven Violin Concerto.
+Bettina Sartorius, who has played the violin since she was nine years old, completed her studies with Aida Stucki at the Winterthur Conservatory, earning her concert diploma in 1992 and her solo diploma with distinction in 1994.

-The recipient of several prizes and grants, she has appeared as soloist throughout Europe and for three years was a member of Camerata Bern.
-She has made CD recordings with the Lucerne Festival Strings of Vivaldi’s Four Seasons and Bach violin concertos.
-Her preferred free-time activities are cultural: reading, visiting museums and the cinema.
+The recipient of several prizes and grants, she has appeared as soloist throughout Europe, and was a member of Camerata Bern for three years.
+She has recorded Vivaldi’s Four Seasons and Bach violin concertos with the Lucerne Festival Strings.
+Since joining the Berliner Philharmoniker, she also plays in the »Swiss of the Berlin Philharmonic« ensemble.
+Her hobbies are cultural: reading, visiting museums and the cinema.
 She also has spiritual interests, especially in conjunction with music.

 Awards